jedkirby/valpal-php/README.md

 - `$client->getSalesValuation(ValuationRequest $request)`
 - `$client->getBothValuations(ValuationRequest $request)`

-Each of the above methods will return a single valuation entity, providing there were no error's during the request.
+Each of the above methods will return a single valuation entity, providing there were no errors during the request.

 ### Responses